CBC-UCONN/Connect_SublimeText_to_RemoteServer_Over_SSH/README.md

 alias xanadu="ssh -R 52698:localhost:52698 <userID>@xanadu-submit-ext.cam.uchc.edu"
 ```

+Now restart your terminal.
 Next time you want to connect to xanadu, simply type `xanadu` in terminal and hit return and terminal will connect you to the cluster.

 #### STEP6 (Windows Users)